USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

     -   `0`: No satellite data are available
     -   `1`: Use GOES observed cloud information to replace model-derived input
 -   `MCIP_START [format: YYYY-MM-DD-HH:MM:SS.SSSS]`
     Beginning date and time (UTC) of data to output from MCIP.
-The start date and time must be contained within the input data from MM5 or WRF‑ARW.
+The start date and time must be contained within the input data from WRF‑ARW.
 -   `MCIP_END [format: YYYY-MM-DD-HH:MM:SS.SSSS]`
     End date and time (UTC) of data to output from MCIP.
-The end date and time must be contained within the input data from MM5 or WRF‑ARW.
+The end date and time must be contained within the input data from WRF‑ARW.
 -   `INTVL [default: 60]`
     Output interval in minutes.
 This setting determines the amount of model time contained in each output time step.
 The output interval for MCIP can be less frequent than the incoming meteorological model output (e.g., process 30-minute data for CCTM from 15-minute WRF‑ARW output).
 -   `CTMLAYS [default: “-1.0” ]`